 Take a motorcycle holiday discovering Ladakh or Rajasthan or zoom down the lush Western Ghats, and carry a tent along to really soak in one of those gorgeous open vistas.
 Of course, getting closer to nature includes getting closer to wildlife too.

 Apart from the many national parks, which are sometimes expensive, you could try rural homestays to enjoy the local flora and fauna.
 Try one of the homes in Velas and watch turtle hatchlings make their way to the ocean during the Turtle Festival.
-Or visit Purushwadi with Grassroutes and, like Assistant Web Editor Saumya Ancheri, discover the magic of fireflies while enjoying the local culture.
+Or visit Purushwadi with Grassroutes and discover the magic of fireflies while enjoying the local culture.
 You can also check out the Bombay Natural History Society’s camps across India that are budget-friendly and great fun.